 In the beginning, the child starts exploring and describing her surroundings.
 All throughout, there is a simultaneous sense of thrill and danger permeating the air of the poem.
 Many instances are accounted which are symbolic in nature and the process of the child’s encounter with the darker world of adulthood.

 Gradually, the speaker comes across “a small wood”, which she ventures into with a sense of adventure.
 Despite being scared and lonely, she comes across a sexual “predator,” a man who scares her with his “living, purple root.”
 She runs back in search of safety and familiarity.
 However, something has shifted.
 Duffy handles this theme of shocking transition with seriousness and maturity.

 an ice-cream van chimed and dwindled away.

 The poem, ‘Stafford Afternoons’, begins with a simple, nostalgic memory of the speaker.
 One afternoon the speaker, a child, bends down to lace up her shoe, and when she gets back up, she finds herself on “a long road” with “no one,” and the gardens all empty.
 She can only see or hear the chime of an ice-cream van getting further and further away from where she stood.
 All of these images are symbolic.
 The “ice-Cream van” symbolizes childhood, innocence, and joy in little things, but in the poem, the speaker listens to that sound dwindling/fading away, which means she is losing her childhood innocence.

 She has strayed off and is in an unfamiliar place; loneliness haunts her, and the familiar aspects of childhood comfort have disappeared from her surroundings.
-She is free, and there is a sense of “thrill” there for a child who craves freedom from parents’ sheltering and overprotectiveness.
+She is free, and there is a sense of “thrill” there for a child who craves freedom from her parents’ sheltering and overprotectiveness.
 However, it is also a lurking fear concerning where she will go now as she is free.